janboone/applied-economics/source/source/lectures/introduction.md

 ------------

-* everything you need to know is on [the website](http://janboone.github.io/open_source_for_economists/index.html)
+* everything you need to know is on [the website](https://janboone.github.io/applied-economics/index.html)
-* if you can follow what happens there, there is no need to come to the lectures
-* *one exception*: next lecture where you can help others who did not manage to install all the relevant software
-* my explanations --both on and off line-- are rather short:
 * use the links to tutorials that I provide or google yourself for tutorials on